Three steps to develop an effective client referral strategy

 Only 23% of clients surveyed by Vanguard had actually provided a referral.
 This is probably because only 5% had been directly asked by their financial adviser to recommend people who could be interested in their service.

 The lack of direct requests could stem from a desire to not damage a relationship that has taken time to cultivate by appearing money driven.
-Many advisers are likely to understandably be risk-averse in the coming months as they seek to re-invigorate their client base in an uncertain market.
+Many advisers are likely to understandably be risk-averse as they seek to re-invigorate their client base in an uncertain market.

 However, there are a number of steps you can take to begin constructing a scalable, repetitive client referral strategy without drastically changing the way you do business.